stacks-network/docs/_develop/collections.md

 ## Understand how collections work

 One of Blockstack's goals is to give users true data ownership by enabling *data portability*.
 Data portability allows users to login with their digital ID on any app and have access to the same data.
 For example, if a user adds a photo of a Hawaiian vacation in one app, that photo enters the user's data pool.
-Then, when the user opens a second app, that same photo is already in use because the user's digital ID login is identical for both apps.
+Then, when the user opens a second app, that same photo is available to the second app because the user data, including the photo, is shared via the user's decentralized ID.

 How do collections work?
 Blockstack builds a library containing commonly used data schemes.
 Developers use these classes and objects instead of creating their own, unique data schemes.
 Using a class from the collections library guarantees class data is stored in Gaia in that format; And, when retrieved, guarantees the same format is returned.
 This pre-release provides the `Contact` collection.
 A contact schema produces this structure: